-Rule 1: A member will serve as a reporter if there is at least one other member which is 1 fanout distant from it and it has the smallest IP address among members within 1 fan-out distance.
+Rule 1: A member will serve as a reporter if there is at least one other member which is 1 fan-out distant from it and it has the smallest IP address.

-Rule 2: A member will serve as a reporter if all other members in a session are 1 fan-out distant from it and it has the largest IP address among members within 1 fan-out distance.
+Rule 2: A member will serve as a reporter if all other members in a session are 1 fan-out distant from it and it has the largest IP address.

-Note that the first rule guarantees that there will be a reporter selected from set of adjacent members to a border fan-out node-there may also be some additional reporters.
+Note that the first rule guarantees that there will be a reporter selected from set of adjacent members to a border fan-out node - there may also be some additional reporters.
 The second rule ensures that if the tree has but one fan-out node, there will be at least 2 reporters.
-Thus with these two rules enforced, the sufficient conditions stated in Theorem 3 will be satisfied.
+Thus with these two rules enforced, the sufficient conditions stated in Theorem 2 will be satisfied.